hanger-platform/glove/api/google-drive-manager/README.md

 ```

 ##### IMPORT
-This action will download one file from Google Drive and will turn it into a csv file, the gain here is that the file is processed on mitt framework, then, you can user it's transformations (https://github.com/dafiti-group/glove/tree/master/api/mitt)
+This action will download one file from Google Drive and will turn it into a csv file, the gain here is that the file is processed on mitt framework, then, you can use it's transformations (https://github.com/dafiti-group/glove/tree/master/api/mitt)

 ```bash
 java -jar /home/user_name/glove/extractor/lib/google-drive-manager.jar \